appveyor/website/src/_posts/2019-09-05-gitea-receives-first-class-support-in-appveyor.md

 title: Gitea receives first-class support in AppVeyor CI
 ---

 [Gitea](https://gitea.io) is a fantastic self-hosted Git service!
 It's free, open-source, very lightweight (a single file to download and run on any platform), feature-rich and has an extensive GitHub-like API.
-[AppVeyor Server](https://www.appveyor.com/on-premise/) is a self-hosted CI/CD service wich is also free, multi-platform and very lightweight (absolutely no dependencies required!) - it's a perfect CI/CD companion for your Gitea installation!
+[AppVeyor Server](https://www.appveyor.com/on-premise/) is a self-hosted CI/CD service which is also free, multi-platform and lightweight (absolutely no dependencies) - it's a perfect CI/CD companion for your Gitea installation!

 Until today, developers have been adding Gitea repositories in AppVeyor as "generic" Git projects thus missing essential CI/CD conveniences such as automatic builds triggering, private repositories, `appveyor.yml` support, commit statuses and pull request builds.